Alta’s ski-anything mantra is best exemplified not by what it does, but by what it doesn’t do

 "If you can see it, you can ski it."
 This is the mantra of 81-year-old Alta, a classic ski area in Utah’s Little Cottonwood Canyon that sees an average of 547 inches of snow annually.

 Alta Ski Area has a ski-anything mantra best exemplified not by what it does, but by what it doesn’t do.
-The resort preserves individuals’ ski experiences by consciously deciding not to put a lift in every last nook and cranny.
+The ski area preserves individuals’ ski experiences by consciously deciding not to put a lift in every last nook and cranny.
 The entire ski area has just six lifts, which means you might have to work a little to find your favorite spot.

 To keep crowds at bay, Alta intentionally limits uphill capacity, too.
 Because of this dedication to creating the best ski experience, you never feel overrun or crowded in.
 This policy also prevents Alta from placing a cap on daily lift ticket sales.